-Part A: Assessment ig operations wo inside Ono Assessment on employee[s] and contractor[s])

-Operations Contractor(s)

-Unit Assessed: Construction Tree crew Bu Works Bu Team members: Parks Passive ushland Name of Contractor(s) (if ap oplicable, under Unit):

-Officer(s) Assessing Worksite:

-Project / Works Detail(s): Process(es) / Task(s) Assess ed:

-Order Nos.:

-Date: Time: Worksite / Location / Addre ess:

-Worksite Employee(s) / Contractor(s) involved with this Assessmer l nt:

-Supervisor Name(s):

-Worker Name(s):

-High Risk Construction Work (HRCW) Identified d on Worksite - Safe Work Method Statement (SV NMS) required.  if applicable

-Risk of person falling > than 2 m Worksite with mobile plant any movement of powered On or adjacent to roadways or railways used by road or rail traffic On / near: ☐ Involving: ☐ Involving: Energised electrical installations or services; - A trench, shaft 1.5 m; or t if the excavated depth is > Removal or Disturbance of Asbestos (Asbestos Control Plan); Pressurised gas distribution mains or piping; - A tunnel. ' ' - Chemical, fuel or refrigerant lines; or An area that may have a contaminated or flammable atmosphere; or - Telecommunications towers - Use of explosives.
-Involving:Structural alterations that require Involving: - In, over or adja acent to water or other Other(s), Please Specify: temporary support to prevent collapse; liquids where there is a risk of drowning; Demolition; orTilt-up or precast concrete there are artificial extremes of te emperature.
+Part A: Assessment , , , , , , , , , , , , , , , , , , , , Operations Contractor(s) Unit Assessed: Construction Tree crew Bu Works Bu Team members: Parks Passive Ishland Name of Contractor(s) (if ap oplicable, under Unit): Officer(s) Assessing Worksite: Project / Works Detail(s): Process(es) / Task(s) Assess sed: Order Nos.: Date: Time: Worksite / Location / Addre ess: Worksite Employee(s) / Contractor(s) involved Supervisor Name(s): Worker Name(s): with this Assessmen nt: High Risk Construction Work (HRCW) Identified d on Worksite - Safe Work Method Statement (SV NMS) required.  if applicable Risk of person falling > than 2 m Worksite with mobile plant any movement of powered On or adjacent to roadways or railways used by road or rail traffic On / near: Energised electrical installations or services; Pressurised gas distribution mains or piping; Chemical, fuel or refrigerant lines; or Telecommunications towers Involving: - A trench, shaft 1·5 m; or - A tunnel. t if the excavated depth is > Involving: Removal or Disturbance of Asbestos (Asbestos Control Plan); A Confined space; An area that may have a contaminated or flammable atmosphere; or Use of explosives.
+Involving: Structural alterations that require temporary support to prevent collapse; Demolition; or Tilt-up or precast concrete liquids where acent to water or other there is a risk of drowning; there are artificial emperature.
+Other(s), Please Specify: